daos-stack/daos/utils/check/README.md

 1. Install the DAOS rpms that were previously downloaded.
 1. Find all the ELF executables and shared libaries that were installed.
+1. Run the hardening-check utility on all the ELF executables to check if stack protection is on.
+It will produce a file with results.
 1. Find all the shared libraries from other packages that DAOS depends on.
 1. Find all the packages that provide those shared libraries.